benbren/hfhsMSSIC/README.md

 `devtools::install_github("benbren/hfhsMSSIC")`

-If the the package has already been downloaded, you should run `detach("package:hfhsMSSIC", unload= T)` to and then re-download using the above so that you get the most recent version of the package!
+If the the package has already been downloaded, you should run `detach("package:hfhsMSSIC", unload = T)` and then re-download using the above so that you get the most recent version of the package!

 Example workflow: